 You must also complete the U of U Youth Protection Training prior to working with students.
 This training may be completed on-line: contact youthprotection@utah.edu and you will be directed as to how to proceed.

-Persons who have not completed these requirements by the first day of clinic may not be allowed to work with children.
+Educators who have not completed these requirements by the first day of clinic will not be allowed to work with children and will not receive credit for the course.

 Course Description and Expectations